kstenerud/dogma/kbnf.md

 Variables
 ---------

-In some contexts, data may be bound to a variable for use elsewhere.
-Variables are bound either manually using the [`bind`](#bind-function) builtin function, or automatically when passing to a [macro](#macros).
+In some contexts, resolved data (data that has already been matched) can be bound to a variable for use elsewhere.
+Variables are bound either manually using the [`bind`](#bind-function) builtin function, or automatically when passing parameters to a [macro](#macros).
 The variable's [type](#types) is inferred from what is allowed in the context where it is bound.

-Note: Variables cannot be re-bound.
+**Note**: Variables cannot be re-bound.

 When [binding](#bind-function) an [expression](#expressions) that itself binds a variable, that expression's bound variables can be accessed from the outer scope using dot notation (`this_exp_bound_value.sub_exp_bound_value`).